 With a wealth of experience in handling hit and run cases of all sorts, Carl Barkemeyer is the best attorney to handle your defense cases.

 Felony hit and run cases occur when serious bodily damage or death occurs as a result of the accident, especially when the driver knows that such damage has occurred.
 The defendant is fined not more than $5000, sentenced to not more than ten years imprisonment with or without hard labor, or even both.

 Furthermore, more serious felony hit and run cases occur in some conditions.
 They include:

 In cases like this, the judge usually pronounces imprisonment for not more than twenty years but not less than five years.
 It is therefore very important that the Criminal Defense Attorney chosen to defend a person in court is one whose creativity, integrity, and wealth of experience have been tried, tested, and trusted.

 Look no further, ladies and gentlemen, as Carl Barkemeyer is one whose experience level has expanded over the years.
 Because he has defended over a hundred people having hit and run cases in court, he understands the cases involving insurance companies and their policies, and other lawyers, thereby enabling you to finish the court proceedings without stress and with a smile on your face.

 Carl Barkemeyer has protected the rights of many individuals charged with hit and run.
 He will use experience and skill to assert a get the best result possible in your case.
 He understands the consequences for a conviction of hit and run and how those consequences affect your life and future.

-Contact Baton Rouge Hit and Run Defense Lawyer, Carl Barkemeyer, Criminal Defense Attorney at (225) 964-6720 to discuss legal representation.
+Contact Louisiana Hit and Run Defense Lawyer, Carl Barkemeyer, Criminal Defense Attorney at (225) 964-6720 to discuss legal representation.